Auto & Recreation

 GAP can not only potentially save you thousands of dollars in unexpected costs, but it can also provide you with peace of mind in knowing the money you’ve invested in your vehicle is protected.

-GAP has a one-time fee, usually only a few hundred dollars, that can be easily added to your loan.
-Your monthly loan payment stays the same.
-The cost of GAP is added to your loan and the length of your loan is simply extended.
+GAP has a one-time fee, usually only a few hundred dollars, and eligible borrowers may be able to add the cost of GAP to the loan.
+When the cost of GAP is added to your loan, your monthly loan payment stays the same—the length of your loan is simply extended.
 This means that you may pay additional interest over the life of the loan.